PremoWeb/chadburn/README.md

 - `job-exec`: this job is executed inside of a running container.
 - `job-run`: runs a command inside of a new container, using a specific image.
-- `job-local`: runs the command inside of the host running Chronos.
+- `job-local`: runs the command inside of the host running Chadburn.
 - `job-service-run`: runs the command inside a new "run-once" service, for running inside a swarm

 See [Jobs reference documentation](docs/jobs.md) for all available parameters.

 #### INI-style config

-Run with `chronos daemon --config=/path/to/config.ini`
+Run with `chadburn daemon --config=/path/to/config.ini`

 ```ini
 [job-exec "job-executed-on-running-container"]